 So what will keep the cookies soft?
 The main ingredients that play a role in making soft and gooey cookies are butter, egg yolks and brown sugar.
 These 3 main ingredients are the key to retaining moisture and thus, are your key to success for softer sugar cookies.
 This is the major reason why biscotti cookies are never soft because they lack the key ingredients that retain moisture for a long time.

 Also, it is best that you do not fiddle with the ingredients a lot.
 Make sure that you don’t experiment with the proportions a lot.
-However, if you are fiddling with them a bit, you can play with egg yolk and it will certainly pay off.
+However, if you are fiddling with them a bit, you can play with egg yolk, use food coloring gel to look it more moisture, and it will certainly pay off.

 Why do sugar cookies get hard?